-Then I got an email from Richard, who moved into the nearby Ernest Dence Estate in the late 1970s.
-He confirmed there was a murder there, albeit accidental.
-Richard tells me that after the Man in the Moon stopped being a pub, it became a sweet shop.
-He says
+Then I got an email from someone who moved into the nearby Ernest Dence Estate in the late 1970s.
+My emailer confirmed there was a murder there, albeit accidental.
+After the Man in the Moon stopped being a pub, it became a sweet shop.

 “One evening the lady that owned the shop was robbed on the premises by a lad off the estate and he pushed her down the stairs which in turn killed her.
 He spent about 30 years in prison for his actions.”